dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

      }
  }

-Now, assuming both handlers are :ref:`registered <security-authorization-policies-based-handler-registration>` when a policy evaluates the EnterBuildingRequirement if either handler succeeds the policy evaluation will succeed.
+Now, assuming both handlers are :ref:`registered <security-authorization-policies-based-handler-registration>` when a policy evaluates the ``EnterBuildingRequirement`` if either handler succeeds the policy evaluation will succeed.

 Accessing Request Context In Handlers
 -------------------------------------

-The Handle method you must implement in a handle has two parameters, an ``AuthorizationContext`` and the ``Requirement`` you are handling.
-Frameworks such as MVC or Jabbr are free to add any object to the ``Resource`` property on the AuthorizationContext to pass through extra information.
+The ``Handle`` method you must implement in an authorization handler has two parameters, an ``AuthorizationContext`` and the ``Requirement`` you are handling.
+Frameworks such as MVC or Jabbr are free to add any object to the ``Resource`` property on the ``AuthorizationContext`` to pass through extra information.

-For example MVC passes an instance of ``Microsoft.AspNetCore.Mvc.Filters.AuthorizationContext`` in the resource property which be used to access HttpContext, RouteData and everything else MVC provides.
+For example MVC passes an instance of ``Microsoft.AspNetCore.Mvc.Filters.AuthorizationContext`` in the resource property which is used to access HttpContext, RouteData and everything else MVC provides.

 The use of the ``Resource`` property is framework specific.
 Using information in the ``Resource`` property will limit your authorization policies to particular frameworks.
 You should cast the ``Resource`` property using the ``as`` keyword, and then check the cast has succeed to ensure your code doesn't crash with ``InvalidCastExceptions`` when run on other frameworks;